-FNB Branch Code - Use of Universal Branch Code
+FNB Branch Code 250655 - The Universal Branch Code for EFT

 You can use the FNB universal branch code system.
 The system allows the use of a 6-digit single code for all the branches in South Africa.

-Use that code for internet banking services such as making payment to other FNB recipients.
+Use the universal FNB code for internet banking services such as making eft payments to other FNB accounts.

 If you remember a branch-specific code, you're more than welcome to use it.

-The bank will use the code to identify the area which your account was opened.
+The bank will use the code to identify the area in which your account was opened.

 Find your specific branch code using the FNB's branch locator tool.